Visualize Colors

 Drawing Editor

-The Affinity company has recently been purchased by Canva, which operates an extensive, partially free, website for data visualization and graphics design.
+The Affinity company has been acquired by Canva, which operates an extensive, partially free website for data visualization and graphic design.

 The key to using these drawing editors is to save the data visualization as a vector graphics file, such as a PDF.
-Within the drawing application, each individual object of a PDF file is selectable and then editable.
+In the drawing application, each object in a PDF file is selectable and editable.

 To demonstrate, consider the lessR bar chart saved as a PDF file from RStudio with the following menu sequence: